danielt17/Awesome-Cryptographic-Attacks-Implementations/README.md

 ### LFSR full recovery using Berlekamp Massey algorithm

 Finally, we are going to use the Berlekamp Massey algorithm to recover a LFSR inner state and seed with a time complexity of `O(n^2)`.
 The Berlekamp Massey algorithm is an algorithm that findss the hortest linear feedback shift register for a given binary sequence. the algorithm also find the minimal polynomiaal of linearly recurrent sequence in an arbitrary field.
-The algorithm was first described by James L. Massey in the paper "Shift-Register Synthesis and BCH Decoding" and than described in a simpler way in "The Berlekamp-Massey Algorithm revisited" by Nadia.
+The algorithm was first described by James L. Massey in the paper <a href="https://crypto.stanford.edu/~mironov/cs359/massey.pdf">"Shift-Register Synthesis and BCH Decoding" </a> and than described in a simpler way in <a href="https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.96.2743&rep=rep1&type=pdf">"The Berlekamp-Massey Algorithm revisited" </a> by Nadia.
 B. Atti and Gema M. Díaz-Toca.

 The algorithm works in the following way: